Take Your R Shiny Apps to the Next Level – Our Open Source Overview

 I want to introduce you to our open source by giving an overview of the packages along with resources for exploring them in more detail.
 This way you can quickly decide if there is something useful to you among them (and I bet there surely is).

-To benefit from packages described in this article you should have some working knowledge of Shiny package for R. If you don’t know Shiny, you can refer to this page to see what it is about.
+To benefit from packages described in this article you should have some working knowledge of Shiny package for R.

 Now, let’s dive in!

 Are you bored with the visual style of your apps created with Shiny?
 Our package allows you to transform your boring standard Shiny app into a modern looking app with fresh and interactive design.

 In short, It’s a library that makes it easy to wrap Shiny with Semantic UI components.
 It attaches all semantic external files which are stored on our CDN for improved loading speeds.
 The package has many popular components wrapped by default, but it is not hard to extend it even more by creating specific custom components that you may need.
 For that purpose, it has a universal input binding method for your custom user interfaces which enables you to create various types of inputs.

 Ready to explore?
 Get the latest stable version from CRAN with